dojot/docs/source/user_guide.rst

 calling it as 'physical device'.

-Consider, for instance, a physical device with temperature and humidity sensors; it can be represented into dojot as a device with two attributes (one for each sensor).
+Consider, for instance, a physical device with temperature and humidity sensors; it can be represented in dojot as a device with two attributes (one for each sensor).
 We call this kind of device as regular device or by its communication protocol, for instance, MQTT device or CoAP device.